Special Awards

 Bill Cockman Memorial Award for Excellence in PR

-The Award of Excellence is given for distinguished and dedicated service to the Canadian Public Relations Society and/or to the advancement/betterment of the practice of public relations at large.
+The Award of Excellence in PR is given for distinguished and dedicated service to the Canadian Public Relations Society and/or to the advancement/betterment of the practice of public relations at large.

 Student Award of Excellence